 Examples of negligence in nursing homes include:

-An attorney can help determine whether a nursing home fell below the required standard of care.
+An attorney in Norwich can help determine whether a nursing home fell below the required standard of care.
 If so, our legal team can help prove that the facility was negligent and seek compensation for all of the injury-related losses your loved one incurred.
 Just because an injury was not intentional does not mean that a nursing home should not be held responsible.

 On the other hand, some nursing home injuries are, sadly, the result of more severe misconduct on the part of the facility or staff members.
 Nursing home staff may neglect residents or may even intentionally abuse them and cause serious harm.
 Some examples of nursing home neglect include: